Giving You More Control Over Your World

 - Design for Mobile – Speaking of mobile phones, for today’s SCADA system designs to be more effective, they should be configured to meet people where they’re at and how they interface with technology on a day-to-day basis.
 More often than not, that means deploying text or email alerts whenever a significant event takes place.

 Want to learn more about System Integration Solutions?

-At Ulteig, our team of System Integration professionals offer an extensive set of Supervisory Control and Data Acquisition (SCADA) and networking design services.
+At Ulteig, our team of System Integration professionals offers an extensive set of Supervisory Control and Data Acquisition (SCADA) and networking design services.
 We help utilities establish a reliable, versatile communications network with customized data, monitoring and control measures.
 To learn more, visit our System Integration and SCADA page here.

 Cassie Polman, PE, is an Associate Director, leading a group of Ulteig Technical Managers and their substation teams focused on protection and control, SCADA & Network core projects.
 Cassie has more than 18 years of experience in substation protection and control, electrical design and portfolio and project management.
 Her responsibilities as a substation engineer have included project management for generation interconnections and transmission substations, scoping and cost estimating for projects, one-lines, three-lines, AC and DC schematics, wiring diagrams, protective relay settings, RTU points list and configurations, electrical layouts, as well as equipment specifications for substation equipment and providing construction support.
 Her responsibilities as a portfolio manager included ensuring that the load serving transmission capital projects collectively represent a manageable budget, schedule and utilization of resources through portfolio analysis and project controls.